Quantum algorithms for equational reasoning: Results

 \subsection{A parent Hamiltonian for orbit states}

+The dynamics of a closed quantum system is governed by a Hermitian operator acting on its state, known as the Hamiltonian.
+The Hamiltonian encodes the energetic structure of the system: its eigenvalues correspond to the possible energy levels, and its eigenvectors to the quantum states with definite energy.
+One important paradigm of quantum computation is to encode the solution of a computational problem into the lowest-energy eigenstate, or ground state, of a suitably designed Hamiltonian.
+The desired quantum state can then be prepared using physical processes such as adiabatic evolution.

-We construct a parent Hamiltonian $\mathcal{L}_{S}$ whose degenerate ground states are precisely these orbit states.
-While finding a parent Hamiltonian is generally a challenging task~\cite{PhysRevLett.132.160401,PhysRevLett.122.150606, Fernández-González2015}, in this case we systematically build $\mathcal{L}_{S}$ directly from the rewriting rules in $S$, exploiting the notion of discrete Laplacian on a graph~\cite{Chung:1997} (see Figure~\ref{fig:graph}).
+We construct a parent Hamiltonian $\mathcal{L}_{S}$ whose degenerate ground states are precisely the orbit states defined in the previous section.
+While finding a parent Hamiltonian is generally a challenging task~\cite{PhysRevLett.132.160401,PhysRevLett.122.150606, Fernández-González2015}, in this case, we systematically build $\mathcal{L}_{S}$ directly from the rewriting rules in $S$, exploiting the notion of discrete Laplacian on a graph~\cite{Chung:1997} (see Figure~\ref{fig:graph}).

-We construct the graph $G=(V,E)$, where the vertices $V = \{\omega_k\}$ represent the possible strings of size $L$.
-The edges $E=\{(\omega_k,\omega_k')\}$ connect strings that are related by some rewriting rule $r$.
+We define the graph $G=(V,E)$, where the vertices $V = \{\omega_k\}$ represent the possible strings of size $L$.
+The edges $E=\{(\omega_k,\omega_{k'})\}$ connect strings that are related by a rewriting rule $r$.
 By construction, the graph $G$ is a disconnected graph with the equivalence classes forming connected subgraphs.
 Note that the size of the graph $G$ increases exponentially with the string length $L$.
 Since each vertex represents a string and each string corresponds to a state of the computational basis, a quantum state $\ket{\psi}=\sum_k \psi_k\ket{\omega_k}$ can be represented as complex function $\psi: V \rightarrow\mathbb{C}$ that associates to each vertex $\omega_k$ of the graph the complex value $\psi_k$.

 Orbit states correspond to the flattest complex functions on the graph $G$, as they remain constant in both modulus and phase on each connected component.
 For a function defined on a graph, flatness can be quantified as the minimization of differences between values assigned to adjacent vertices.
 The variation of $\psi$ along edges is measured by its discrete gradient $\vec{\nabla} \psi$ (in red in Figure~\ref{fig:graph}), that is the function that associates to each edge $(\omega_k,\omega_{k'})\in E$ the difference $\psi_{k'}-\psi_{k}$.
 The sum of $|\psi_{k'}-\psi_{k}|^2$ on all edges measures the total variation of $\psi$, namely its Dirichlet energy~\cite{Chung:1997}.
 It reads: